Assessing Identity Leakage in Talking Face Generation: Metrics and Evaluation Framework: Introduction

 While effective for identity preservation, the use of reference images introduces a subtle yet important vulnerability: generated lip motion can be influenced by the reference itself, rather than being determined solely by the input audio.
-This phenomenon is referred to as \textit{lip leaking} in the literature~\cite{yaman2024audiodriventalkingfacegeneration}.
+This phenomenon is referred to as \textit{lip leakage} in the literature~\cite{yaman2024audiodriventalkingfacegeneration}.
 To mitigate it, some methods employ multiple reference images~\cite{zhong2023identity}, enhancing feature robustness through greater variation and reducing leakage from any single reference.
-Moreover, some methods propose to modify the identity reference image (silent face or canonical face) to mitigate lip leaking~\cite{yaman2024audiodriventalkingfacegeneration,cheng2022videoretalking}.
+Moreover, some methods propose to modify the identity reference image (silent face or canonical face) to mitigate lip leakage~\cite{yaman2024audiodriventalkingfacegeneration,cheng2022videoretalking}.
+In \cite{bigata2025keysync}, it is proposed to measure mouth aperture ratio as a leakage metric by using silent audio and non-silent video.
 However, existing test setups and evaluation metrics such as lip-sync accuracy and visual quality are insufficient to detect such leakage, as a system may achieve high scores even when the generation process is biased by reference lip motion.
-Similarly, when models exhibit poor or suboptimal performance, the current evaluation pipeline makes it difficult to determine whether the cause is lip leaking.
+Similarly, when models exhibit poor or suboptimal performance, the current evaluation pipeline makes it difficult to determine whether the cause is lip leakage.
 This leakage also poses practical risks in real applications where controllability and reliability are essential, including virtual avatars, human–computer interaction, and video \& movie dubbing.
 If lip movements are unintentionally guided by the identity reference image, the output may appear visually synchronized but semantically misaligned with the audio if the most common matched audio-video test setup is employed, undermining both the validity of scientific benchmarks and the trustworthiness of deployed systems.